Todd Kalis: College career

+NFL career

-Minnesota Vikings 1988-1993
+Minnesota Vikings (1988-1993)

 During his rookie season in 1988, head coach Jerry Burns assigned Kalis the responsibility of providing back-up assistance to both starting right tackle Tim Irwin (14-year NFL veteran) and left tackle Gary Zimmerman (Hall of Fame 2008).
 The Vikings finished the regular season 11–5 and reached the NFL playoffs as a NFC Wild Card team and beat the Los Angeles Rams 28–17 on December 26, 1988.
 The following week the Vikings met the San Francisco 49ers in the NFC Division Playoffs on January 1, 1989, at Candlestick Park and lost the game 34–9.
 The San Francisco 49ers went on to win Super Bowl XXIII.
 The Minnesota Vikings finished the season 2nd in the NFC Central Division.

 In 1989 Kalis was given the opportunity to compete for the starting right guard position on the offensive line.
 He was successful and started every 1989 regular season game as well as the 1990 playoff game versus the San Francisco 49ers.
-Kalis joined fellow starting offensive lineman Tim Irwin (right tackle), Kirk Lowdermilk (center), Randall McDaniel (left guard/Hall of Fame 2009) and Gary Zimmerman (left tackle/Hall of Fame 2008).
+Kalis joined fellow starting offensive lineman Irwin (right tackle), Kirk Lowdermilk (center), Randall McDaniel (left guard and 2009 Hall of Fame inductee) and Zimmerman (left tackle and 2008 Hall of Fame inductee).
 On January 6, 1990, the Vikings met the San Francisco 49ers in the 1989 NFC Divisional Playoffs at Candlestick Park and lost 41–13.
 The San Francisco 49ers went on to win Super Bowl XXIV.
 The Minnesota Vikings finished the season with a record of 10–6 and 1st in the NFC Central Division.

 The 1990 football season proved to be a disappointing year for the Minnesota Vikings.
 Kalis started all (16) regular season games but the team failed to reach the NFL Playoffs.
 The Vikings finished the season 6–10 despite having a five-game winning streak in November and early December.
 The team went on to finish the season with a four-game losing streak which included the New York Giants, Tampa Bay Buccaneers, Los Angeles Raiders and San Francisco 49ers.
 The Minnesota Vikings finished the season 2nd in the NFC Central Division.

 The 1991 football season record improved to 8–8 but would be Jerry Burns last as head coach.
 Kalis shared the starting responsibilities at the right guard position throughout the season with Brian Habib.
 The Minnesota Vikings finished the season 3rd in the NFC Central Division.

 1992 Kalis suffered a potentially career ending knee injury during a preseason game versus the Washington Redskins.
 Kalis rehabilitated the injury throughout the 1992 season and did not return to action.
 Under the leadership of new head coach Dennis Green the Vikings went on to earn a playoff spot in the NFC Wild Card game versus the Washington Redskins.
 On January 2, 1993, the Vikings played the Washington Redskins at the Metrodome in Minnesota and even though the Vikings had the home field advantage, they lost the game 24–7.
 The Minnesota Vikings finished the season with a record of 11–5 and 1st in the NFC Central Division.